CMS-Enterprise/easi-app/README.md

   - Windows+WSL users will need some additional setup to run graphical applications from within WSL.
     - Option 1: Use the preview features available in Windows Insiders build.
 See [Microsoft docs](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
     - Option 2: Set up an X server on Windows and configure WSL to use it.
 See [this article](https://wilcovanes.ch/articles/setting-up-the-cypress-gui-in-wsl2-ubuntu-for-windows-10/) for details.
   - Note: the database, frontend, and backend must be running prior to starting the Cypress tests.
+Use `scripts/dev up` to start them.
   - Before each testing run, run `scripts/dev db:clean && scripts/dev db:seed` to reset the database to a pre-seeded state.
-  - The `APP_ENV` environment variable should be set to `test`.
+  - The `APP_ENV` environment variable should be set to `test` in `.envrc.local`.
+After creating `.envrc.local` if necessary and adding `APP_ENV=test` to it, run `direnv allow` to enable it.
+(See instructions above on `direnv` usage)
 - `APP_ENV=test ./scripts/run-cypress-test-docker` : Run the Cypress tests,
   database, migrations, backend, and frontend locally in Docker, similar to how they run in CI.
 Running the tests in this way takes time, but is useful